justin-marian/switch/README.md

 ## Usage

-To simulate a virtual network, we will use `Mininet`.
+To simulate a virtual network use `Mininet`.
 Mininet is a network simulator that utilizes real kernel, switch, and application code implementations.
 Mininet can be used on both Linux and WSL2.

 ```bash
 sudo apt update